- Getting Started

 . -

-To access Process or Queue data, you need to assign a variable for every Process or Queue property.
+To access Process or Queue data, you must assign a variable for every Process or Queue property.

 -

-The dimensions of the HTML control do not dynamically adjust for displaying pop-ups or dropdown menus, therefore you need to set the size of the HTML control to fit these menus.
+The dimensions of the HTML control do not dynamically adjust for displaying pop-ups or dropdown menus.
+You must manually set the size of the HTML control to fit these menus.

 -